Hello, I am Lesley, though I prefer Les… (some people insist on calling me Lesley, which just makes me think of times when my mum was angry with me).

 What is Pursuing Kindness?
 There are a number of things that is at the core of Pursuing Kindness.
-First, this is where I blog about experiences and any learnings, which I share with you, I am on a quest for finding ease and flow in life plus ways in which we can be kinder, be it with ourselves or others and this can be anything from what we wear to what we eat, how we treat ourselves and others.
-I then created The Soul Circle, which is about the women’s circles I facilitate, and finally there’s essential oils that I use and share.
-I am a Meditation Teacher, Circle Facilitator and Self Love Expert.
+First, this is where I blog about experiences and any learnings, which I share with you.
+I am on a quest for finding ease and flow in life, plus ways in which we can be kinder, be it with ourselves or others.
+This can be anything from what we wear to what we eat, how we treat ourselves and others.
+Then there’s The Soul Circle, this is about the women’s circles I facilitate, and finally there’s essential oils that I use and share.
+I am a Meditation Guide, Circle Facilitator and Self Love Expert.

 For years, I have been going through life, feeling depressed a lot of the time, and just surviving.
 Mental health issues and anxiety have plagued me since my early 20’s.
 I have been constantly seeking, and looking for answers, sometimes in all the wrong places, on how to be happy, how can I heal the ‘broken’ parts of me, how do I come to terms with the past.
 But what this has meant is, I am constantly looking in the rearview mirror, not quite living in the present, fretting over the future, again, not living in the present.
 I have spent so much of my life, trying to ‘fix’ myself so I am easier to be around for everyone else, because my darkness is too hard to cope with, for everyone else.
 I have played victim to the events of life, poor me, why me, and so on.
 I have always said, I am a glass half empty kind of person, like it’s something to be proud of.
 And it’s not..